yugoccp/yoda-scrum/README.md

     npm i

-To run the frontend app, go to /frontend folder and run the following
+To run the dev environment run the following

-    npm start
+    npm run start:dev

 This above command will start a Webpack-Dev-Server to serve frontend app and the ExpressJS API server.
 Webpack-Dev-Server is configured to redirect every request to api/* and /socket.io/* to API server.